 Weedkillers are chemical based liquids that are specifically engineered to target different types of weed in the best way possible.
 Whatever the weeding job that you are trying to tackle, there is a weedkiller that is matched to that job and will do exactly what you need.

 Weeds can generally be killed at any time of the year.
-But the best time to use weedkillers is when they are growing strongly because they absorb weedkiller more quickly.
+But the best time to use weedkillers is when they are growing strongly (usually in the Spring and Autumn) because they absorb weedkiller more quickly.
 This is particularly the case with Systemic and Selective weedkillers which rely on activity within the plant for their effectiveness.
 Apply liquid weedkillers in calm conditions to minimise the drift of the solution onto wanted plants.
 Application to the leaves results in weedkiller moving up to the growing points and down to the root tips.

 Location of the weed is also important.
 For example if a weed is growing in the middle of the lawn then you should use a selective weedkiller, and if it is growing between patios or pavings then a residual weedkiller would be more appropriate.